tommy-russoniello/docs/tech/git-deploy.md

 ## Restarting Services

-In the cases where you are running services that need to be restarted once you push you can simply execute an additional script that has sudo access.
-You can look up how to assign sudo access to a particular program/script on the "interwebs".
+In the cases where you are running services that need to be restarted once you push you can simply execute the command like normal.

+In this example below it is assumed that the pushing user has sudo access to deploy.
+This example also shows a funky setup where there are two instances of it running.
+One in production and one in staging.

 ```
 #!/usr/bin/env bash